ocaml/ocaml.org/data/pages/governance.md

 The preferred approach for most discussions is through [rough consensus and running code](http://en.wikipedia.org/wiki/Rough_consensus).
-Discussions should be public and take place on either the Infrastructure mailing list, the relevant Project mailing-list, or on relevant issue trackers.
+Discussions should be public and take place on <s>either the Infrastructure mailing list, the relevant Project mailing-list, or on relevant issue trackers</s>.
 Users and Contributors are encouraged to take part and voice their opinions.
 Typically, the Maintainers of a Project will make the final decision, having accounted for wider views.